SHoogland/shoogland-com/docs/2017/03-04-homemade-forecast-api.md

 - Authenticity token
 - Session cookie

-The username and password are easy, thats something I know.
+The username and password are easy, that's something I know.
 The other 2 is where it gets interesting.
 If you do a GET request to https://id.getharvest.com/sessions/new it returns the following form:

 ```html
 <form action="/sessions" accept-charset="UTF-8" method="post">